USGS-WiM/cbrsdms/README.md

 ## Production Build

-Run `ng build --prod --base-href [relative path to web server root]` to build the project.
+Run `ng build --prod --base-href /cbrsdms/` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 This will use the production environment configuration.

 ## Authors